Venom vs. Stegron the Dinosaur Man

 You know how it can be.
-You wake in the morning with one plan—destroy Spider-man and eat his brain—and then something immediately comes up that derails the whole darn day.
-On June 14 in VENOM #151, the newly re-symbioted Eddie Brock faces exactly this problem as Stegron the Dinosaur Man selfishly decides that right now has to be the moment he turns all of New York City into Dino-people like himself.
+You wake in the morning with one plan—destroy Spider-Man and eat his brain—and then something immediately comes up that derails the whole darn day.
+In VENOM #151, the newly re-symbioted Eddie Brock faces exactly this problem as Stegron the Dinosaur Man selfishly decides that right now has to be the moment he turns all of New York City into Dino-people like himself.

 Beyond knowing that Vincent—Stegron’s first name, if you don’t know—has a profound lack of tact, Venom has little experience with this Dinosaur Man.
 No worries, Lethal Protector, we have you covered with this handy-dandy guide to Stegron’s attitudes and accomplishments.